 by Barbara Santi

-Feature documentary in production
+Feature documentary in post-production

 Inspirational story of indigenous Britain following a marginalized community at the heart of an ancient folk custom told through the archives of its people.
 Tensions between tradition and progress question the importance of cultural identity and the relevance of tradition in our globalised society.